Fire gobbles its way through trees and buildings like a hungry

 you might not have noticed:

-- Raised metal body of hydrant ensures it operates at the same height as a fire engine's water inlet.
+Raised metal body of hydrant ensures it operates at the same height as a fire truck's water inlet.

 This helps to stop fire hoses from kinking.